kyamagu/mexplus/README.md

 mex -Iinclude mylibrary.cc
 ```

-The build MEX binaries can now calls two entry points by the first command
+The built MEX binary can now call two entries by the first argument.
-argument.

 ```matlab
 mylibrary('myfunc', varargin{:})  % myfunc is called.